 It typically takes less than an hour to set up the resources necessary to run your game, measured from the time you upload your game binary to when it is fully deployed and accessible to your players.
 This time is dependent on the size of your binary and the number of instances you are deploying.

 Yes.
 You can remotely access an instance in a fleet that is in an activating, active, or error status.
 This is useful for debugging, inspecting player activity in real time, or connecting performance monitoring or benchmarking tools.
-You can modify your fleet’s port settings and protocols using either the AWS command line interface (CLI) or through the Amazon GameLift console.
+You can modify your fleet’s port settings and protocols using either the Amazon command line interface (CLI) or through the Amazon GameLift console.

 Yes, Amazon GameLift makes updating production fleets simple with its alias feature.
 An alias enables you to direct traffic to fleets without having to change the client end-point descriptor.
 After creating a new production fleet, you can edit an alias to point from an older fleet to this newer fleet, routing all connecting players to the new fleet alias feature.